dmtrskal/taxiNS/README.md

-# taxiAstar : Project for the academic course "Artificial Intelligence" (ECE NTUA )
+# Project for the academic course "Artificial Intelligence" (ECE NTUA )

 ## Description